Point2SSM: Learning Morphological Variations of Anatomies from Point Cloud: Model Hyperparameters

-Model hyper-parameters are provided in the following tables and in the configuration files proved with the code.
-Table \ref{table:shared} displays the hyper-parameters that are consistent across all models.
+Model hyperparameters are provided in the following tables and in the configuration files proved with the code. \Tabref{table:shared} displays the hyperparameters that are consistent across all models.
 Note in the sparsity robustness experiments, the value of $N$ varies.
-Tables \ref{table:cpae} and \ref{table:dpc} display the hyper-parameters specific to the \CPAE and \DPC models.
+Tables \ref{table:cpae} and \ref{table:dpc} display the hyperparameters specific to the \CPAE and \DPC models.
 These values match those originally tuned/reported.
-Finally, Table \ref{table:point2ssm} displays the hyper-parameters specific to our Point2SSM model.
+Finally, \tabref{table:point2ssm} displays the hyperparameters specific to our Point2SSM model.
 The number of neighbors used in the ME loss is set to 10, as it is for \DPC.
 The value of $\alpha$ is determined via tuning based on the validation set performance.